moredip/blog.thepete.net/source/_posts/2012-06-24-writing-your-first-frank-test.markdown

 <img src="/images/post_images/2012-06-24_A.png"></img>

 Note that I have the actual iOS Simulator side-by-side with my web browser.
 That's useful when testing view selectors in Symbiote, because the main way of testing selectors is to flash the views in the simulator which match a selector.
 Let's try that now.
-Type `view marked:'Events'` into selector field at the top left of Symbiote in the web browser, and then hit the **Flash** button.
+Type `view marked:'Events'` into the selector field at the top left of Symbiote in the web browser, and then hit the **Flash** button.
 You should see the Events button in the simulator flash.
 Congratulations, you are using Frank to manipulate specific parts of your iOS app.

 ## running our first cucumber test